DavidM42/pi_alarm/README.md

-# Raspberry Pi Alarm Clock
+# Raspbaerry Pi Alarm Clock
 This project takes a Raspberry Pi and, web-enabling it, turns it into an alarm clock.
 The Pi is attached to a PowerSwitch Tail and controls a light in place of an audio-based alarm to wake us up.